 My initial Cognitive Behaviour Therapy training was as a Rational Emotive Behaviour Therapist (REBT), under Professor Windy Dryden.
 In 1996 I became an accredited member of the Association of Rational Emotive Behaviour Therapists.
 I continued to train in other cognitive approaches, including Aaron's Beck's cognitive modal, under Professor Stephen Palmer and associates.
 I also undertook CBT training in depression and psychosis at Kings College London.
-Additionally I received further specialist training from internationally acclaimed experts in anxiety disorders, trauma, eating disorders and other emotional / psychological problems.
+Additionally I received further specialist training from internationally acclaimed experts in anxiety disorders, trauma and other emotional / psychological problems.

 In addition to my intensive supervised Cognitive Behavioural training I received two years supervised integrative training in psychodynamic and humanistic therapy, which I believe has provided me with a more rounded exposure to different treatment approaches.
 It was my cognitive and analytical training that led me to Schema Focused Cognitive Behavioural Therapy, an integrative, systematic model of treatment that addresses the core psychological themes of people with characterological problems and lifelong self-defeating patterns.
 I also completed a years integrative training programme in clinical supervision.